partiallyderived/Learn-C-With-Babbo/README.md

     * Here we start building more interesting, but still basic, programs.
 We will get into the habit of printing to the console through C to confirm our understanding and aid our intuitions about variables and the types of data they represent.
+* Chapter 3: Command Line Input and Output
+    * This short chapter shifts away from exposition and introduces a mechanism for producing potential useful programs: user interaction with the command line.